 Her exhibitions Thinking Path and Pen Rest considered Charles Darwin’s synchronic approach to knowledge and prompted an interest in the mechanics of motion, with her current work focusing on how visual art might become an effective means to manifest the significance of walking through particular environments and landscapes.

 Her work has been shown nationally and internationally and is held in public and private collections.

 Her work within the Health Sciences has involved interactive arts and health projects developed in collaboration with physiotherapists and academics.
 Recent research has contributed to the fields of art & science, health & wellbeing, narrative research, photography and archive research and museum studies.

-Shirley Chubb has been awarded the 2021 Creative Physiotherapy Scholarship at Auckland University of Technology where she will be working with Professor David Nicholls in the Faculty of Health and Environmental Sciences - Te Ara Hauora A Pūtaiao.
+She was awarded the 2021 Creative Physiotherapy Scholarship at Auckland University of Technology where she is working with Professor David Nicholls in the Faculty of Health and Environmental Sciences - Te Ara Hauora A Pūtaiao.

 Shirley's collaborative research as part of the Significant Walks project has recently been published here in Mobilities of Wellbeing: Migration, the State, and Medical Knowledge (2021, Grønseth, A. & Skinner, J. eds.
 Ethnographic Studies in Medical Anthropology, Carolina Academic Press) and here in CURARE 42 (2019) 3+4: Aesthetics of Healing: Working with the Senses in Therapeutic Contexts

 Three new works titled Five Walks, Metatarsal Walks and Four Walks feature in the #WalkCreate Gallery as part of the AHRC funded Walking Publics/Walking Art research project exploring walking, wellbeing and community during the COVID-19 pandemic